Design Squad

 Design Squad is an American reality competition television series targeted towards children ages 10–13.
-Contestants are high school students who design and build machines to compete for a $10,000 college scholarship from Intel.
+Contestants are high school students who design and build machines to compete for a $10,000 college scholarship from Intel, who is one of the show's corporate funders.

 The series aired on PBS Kids and PBS Kids Go! from February 21, 2007, to December 9, 2009.
 It was produced by WGBH, a PBS member station in Boston.

 Premise

 In each episode, contestants are separated into two color-coded teams to complete engineering projects for real-life clients.
 These are the Red Team and Blue Team in season 1 and the Green Team and Purple Team in seasons 2 and 3.

 Engineers Nate Ball and Deanne Bell hosted season 1.
 After season 1, Bell departed for the Discovery Channel program Smash Lab, leaving Ball as the sole host of seasons 2 and 3.